 The CIHA Congress in Florence will be held September 1-6, 2019, and in São Paulo September 13-19, 2020.
 The final program for Florence is now available.

-For the São Paulo program, a call for paper submissions will be announced shortly.
-Please consult the CIHA website for updates and instructions.
+For the São Paulo program, a call for paper submissions is available here.

 NCHA recently awarded 12 travel grants to graduate students from PhD programs in the history of art from across the United States to attend the 35th CIHA Congress in Florence.
 A competition will be announced early in 2020 for graduate students planning to attend the CIHA Congress in São Paulo.
-Remember to check back later this month for guidelines for submitting paper proposals for the São Paulo congress.
 We hope to see many art historians working in the US in Florence and São Paulo.

 posted by CAA — May 20, 2019